 As often as possible, the City takes advantage of the MSBA's Accelerated Repair Program (ARP) initiative.
 This innovative competitive grant program represents a unique opportunity for the City.
 The main goals of the ARP are to improve learning environments for children and teachers, reduce energy usage, and generate cost savings for the Commonwealth's towns and cities.

-To date, the MSBA has invited the City to take part in this program to repair and/or replace roofs, HVAC systems, windows, and doors in eighteen schools.
-Work is currently underway on the Alfred G. Zanetti Montessori Magnet School, M. Marcus Kiley Middle School, Balliet Middle School, and South End Middle School.
-ARP projects at Mary M. Lynch Elementary School, Thomas M. Balliet Elementary School, and Kensington International School have been substantially completed and are in the MSBA's closeout process.
-The City is also in the process of finalizing an agreement with the MSBA for two additional ARP projects, a roof replacement at Milton Bradley Elementary School, and the replacement of boilers at the Springfield High School of Science and Technology.
-Work on the design of both these projects is currently in progress.
+To date, the MSBA has invited the City to take part in this program to repair and/or replace roofs, HVAC systems, windows, and doors in twenty-five schools.
+Work is currently underway at Milton Bradley Elementary School (roof replacement) and the Springfield High School of Science and Technology (boiler replacement).
+ARP projects at Alfred G. Zanetti Montessori Magnet School, M. Marcus Kiley Middle School, Balliet Middle School, and South End Middle School have been substantially completed and are in the MSBA's closeout process.

+The City is also in the process of finalizing an agreement with the MSBA for three additional ARP projects that will replace boilers at Sumner Avenue Elementary School, Fredrick Harris Elementary School, and Indian Orchard Elementary School.
+Work on the design of these projects is currently in progress.

-In FY19, the City will request funding for ARP projects at an additional eleven schools.
+The City is currently requesting funding for ARP projects at an additional twelve schools.
 These projects will entail the replacement of roofs, HVAC systems, windows, and doors.
-These projects will be submitted to the MSBA in February, 2019.
-The collaboration between the City and MSBA results in high reimbursement levels, a major reason for the high percentage of school related debt.
-The completed projects mentioned above represent a combined \$22.5 million in investment into our schools, at a cost of just \$5.1 million to the City.
+These projects will be submitted to the MSBA in February, 2020.
+The completed projects mentioned above represent a combined \$31.1 million in investment into our schools, at a cost of just \$9.9 million to the City.

 Numerous ongoing City projects have received funding from additional outside agencies including the Massachusetts Executive Office of Energy and Environmental Affairs (EEA), and the U.S. Department of Housing and Urban Development (HUD).
 The City has also made use of a donation from MGM for improvements to Riverfront Park.

-In total, the City anticipates receiving outside funding for up to 50.1% of the total estimated costs of the projects for which it will issue debt in March 2019.
+In total, the City anticipates eventually receiving outside reimbursements for 50.1% of the total costs of the projects for which it issued debt in March 2019.
 By leveraging funding through these agencies and other outside entities, the City is able to effectively double the amount of funding it has to invest in projects, while reducing its reliance on borrowing.

 Despite the City's ability to leverage outside funding, its proactive steps to refinance debt at lower rates when possible, and sound borrowing policies, the City's ability to issue debt for new projects in the coming years will be constrained by a number of factors.
-Springfield continues to face increasing non-discretionary costs.
-The City's budgeted pension contribution for FY19 was almost \$40 million, accounting for 16.4% of the non-School Department City budget.
-Per the City's current funding schedule, the pension contribution will rise another 9% next year (\$3.6 million).
+Springfield continues to face rising non-discretionary costs.
+The City's budgeted pension contribution for FY20 was \$43.4 million, accounting for 17.6% of the non-School Department City budget.
+Per the City's current funding schedule, the pension contribution will rise another 9% next year (\$3.9 million).
 Health insurance costs and collective bargaining agreements will also be sources of significant non-discretionary budget growth in the coming years.
 These non-discretionary costs crowd out room in the budget for an increase in debt service payments.